Jan Yoors, Cobalt Mountain Gouache, USA, c. 1977

-A preparatory study for the monumental tapestry of the same name by Jan Yoors.
-The gouache features abstract black tendrils on an indigo blue ground.
-Similar tapestries to Cobalt Mountain reside in the collections of the Metropolitan Museum of Art, the Museum of Arts and Design, and the Art Institute of Chicago.
-Jan Yoors captured the modern spirit of the 1960’s and 70’s in his tapestry designs in the same way that the Abstract Expressionists were able to express it through their paintings.
+The pictured work is a preparatory study for Yoors’ monumental tapestry of the same name.
+The gouache features a large black form on an indigo background.
+Yoors captured the modern spirit of the 1960s and 1970s in his tapestry designs the same way that the Abstract Expressionists expressed it through their paintings.

 360 View is not available for this item.